oracle-samples/oaim-sandbox/hol/HOL_GUIDE.md

   ![embeddings](images/emb.png)

   We are going to configure the Ollama models so that they can reach a url endpoint where the models are already configured.
-For example, click on the *edit* button for llama3.1 LLM and modify the *API URL* field with this endpoint
+For example, click on the *edit* button for llama3.1 LLM and fill the *API URL* field with this endpoint

  ```plaintext
   http://129.80.103.62:11434